jaiherro/mc-server-updater/README.md

 # Purpur Updater
-This updates a servers purpur.jar file.
+This updates a servers server.jar file.
 Run it before the server starts.